Privacy in Speech Technology

 If a human user is to listen to the output signal, then that user is the ultimate measure of performance~\cite{zacharov2018sensory}.
 For example, if we implement speech enhancement to reduce the perceived noise in a signal, then a user can subjectively evaluate how close the enhanced signal is to the noiseless original~\cite{vincent2018audio}.
 Such perceptual evaluation is best implemented using subjective listening test standards such as P.800 or MUSHRA~\cite{P800,MUSHRA}.
 Similarly, if privacy protections degrade a speech signal, we can readily quantify such degradations by listening tests.

 Subjective listening tests are, however, expensive, time-consuming, and noisy.
 Individual subjects, especially those without training (known as naïve subjects), are typically unable to repeat a sequence of tests such that results would match.
-Subjects are also slow since they need to listen to samples one at a time, at real-time speeds, require time to answer between each sample, a multitude of subjects need to do the same test to gain statistical confidence in results, and tests need oversight by trained personnel.
+Subjects are also slow because they must listen to samples one at a time, at real-time speeds, and require time to answer between each sample.
+Additionally, a multitude of subjects need to complete the same test to gain statistical confidence in the results, and tests require oversight by trained personnel.
 Automated tests, known as objective measures of perceptual quality, are an alternative to such subjective tests.
 They estimate the outcome of subjective listening tests by computational means.
 For example, a classic objective measure known as PESQ estimates the outcome of a P.800 test~\cite{rix2001perceptual}.
 Later improvements include POLQA and ViSQOL~\cite{beerends2013perceptual,chinen2020visqol}.
-Such objective measures can be used to automate quality testing at a lower price and faster speed so that repeated estimates with the same input give the same result.
+Such objective measures can be used to automate quality testing at a lower price and faster speed, so that repeated estimates with the same input give the same result.
 Observe that researchers should carefully review the specifications of such algorithms to determine whether they apply to the problem at hand to ensure reliable results.